-For best result, serve over Jasmine rice and garnish with chopped cashews & cilantro (if you like it!).
+For best result, serve over Jasmine rice or Basmati rice and garnish with chopped cashews & cilantro (if you like it!).

 I do not peel the potatoes but if that's what you prefer then peel them.
 The potatoes can be peeled or unpeeled.